Apollo-Software-LLC/sum-them-up/README.md

 # Sum Them Up!

 This repository contains a Chrome browser extension that allows users to easily sum up numbers on a web page.
 With this extension, you can quickly calculate the sum of numbers without the need for manual calculations.
 Simply install the extension, right-click one of the numbers you want to sum on a web page, and select Sum Them Up!
 The extension will provide you with the total sum in an instant.
-It's a convenient tool for anyone who frequently works with numbers on the web.
+It's a convenient tool for anyone who frequently works with numbers on the web, or just needs to file their yearly taxes.
 Give it a try and simplify your number-summing tasks today!

 ## Usage